Vacant Nuance in the Vacant Housing Debate

 I’m in favor of pulling out eminent domain and acquiring vacant housing complexes that have sat empty for years.
 Scenes like these are more common than they should be, and urbanists should get real that people won’t ignore them just because some economist’s statistic says they’re few in numbers.
 Thanks to capped property taxes in California, property owners can sit on dead houses without a need for income, land bank for decades, and are immune to property tax increases the increased land values bring.
 All while people sleep under freeways.

 In a housing shortage, we should be exhausting all policies to ensure that as much housing can be made available as possible.
-However, we should make no mistake that vacancy taxes like Vancouver’s, while successful at pulling vacancies down by a huge magnitude16, have not shown really any impact on housing prices17.
+However, we should make no mistake that vacancy taxes like Vancouver’s, while successful at pulling vacancies down by a huge magnitude, have not shown really any impact on housing prices.
 The underlying problem is the total amount of housing, but it’s an incremental step that helps someone get housing, and to me that’s what matters.

 There are many cities around the world that have made huge strides in affordability, household stability, reduced household crowding, and increased mobility.
 None of them did it by acquiring or reducing vacant houses as a primary affordability strategy.
 Vacant housing is nuanced but it’s not hard.